applicaster/developer.applicaster.com/book/quick-brick/native-project-dev.md

     bundle exec rake prepare_workspace VERSION=<Applicastion_ID>
     ```

 3. Open the Android Studio project and run the project on an Android Emulator.
-4. To test the quick-brick bundle from localhost, you need to pass the following argument `-PREACT_NATIVE_PACKAGER_ROOT=localhost:8081`.
+Note that you have two option to test the quick-brick bundle from localhost:

+    * Add the following argument `-PREACT_NATIVE_PACKAGER_ROOT=localhost:8081` with every gradle build command.
 For example:

         ```base
         <your_android_project_path>/.gradlew assembleDebug -PREACT_NATIVE_PACKAGER_ROOT=localhost:8081
         ```

-    Note:
-    You can add that within the Android Studio project by going to `Preferences > Build, Execution, Development > Compiler > Command-line Options` and add `-PREACT_NATIVE_PACKAGER_ROOT=localhost:8081`.
+        To run commands gradle command directly from Android Studio, you can add the argument by going to `Preferences > Build, Execution, Development > Compiler > Command-line Options` and add `-PREACT_NATIVE_PACKAGER_ROOT=localhost:8081`.

+    * Before Installing the app, open he Android Studio emulator and run the following command from your command line:

+        ```base
+        adb reverse tcp:8081 tcp:8081
+        ```

+        When your device or emulator is trying to access local port 8081, that request will be routed to your laptop’s port 8081.

 ***